Zaki Osman (footballer, born 1932)

 Zaki Osman (زكي عثمان; 14 April 1932 – 14 November 2014) was an Egyptian football manager and former football player who played for Zamalek., He also played for the Egypt national team, he was a part of the team that won the 1953 Arab Games.
 As a manager, he was nicknamed (Coach's Sheikh) (شيخ المدربين).

-Zaki Osman has left a clear mark in the Zamalek's history as a player and coach.
-He will be known as the “Sheikh of Coaches” and as one of the most outstanding Egyptian players in the 1950s.
+Zaki Osman left a mark in Zamalek's history as a player and coach, and is known as the "Sheikh of Coaches" and one of the most outstanding Egyptian players in the 1950s.

 Early life

 Zaki Osman was born on 14 April 1932 in Cairo.
 He began playing football as a young boy in the streets and neighborhoods of Cairo, he then moved at the age of 14 to El Sekka El Hadid SC.

 Playing career

 He played for El Sekka El Hadid's first team in 1949.
 After two years with El Sekka, he moved to Al Ahly in 1951, he achieved with his new club the Egyptian Premier League title and the Egypt Cup title in 1951–52 season.
 However, after only this season, he left Al Ahly.

 In 1952, he moved to Zamalek, his old team's main competitor, as he was originally a Zamalek fan coming from a family that were also fans of Zamalek.
 After moving to Zamalek, the administration of Al Ahly announced that he was forced to move to Zamalek, however, Osman's father submitted a report to the Public Prosecutor to prove that his son moved to Zamalek of his own free will.
 Othman has built his history as a player with Zamalek, he won with the club the Cairo League title in (1952–53), Egypt Cup in (1955, 1957, 1958, 1959, 1960) and the Egyptian Premier League title in (1959–60).
 He preferred to retire in 1960 at an early age, 28, to begin his coaching career.

 Osman played for the Egypt national football team, he was a part of the team that won the gold medal in the 1953 Arab Games in Alexandria.